rpc-scandinavia/kopano-web-client-night-theme/README.md

 - [x] Make the first level
 - [x] Write the "night-builder" application
 - [x] Test first level with two night themes (night-blue and night-green)
-- [ ] Identify multi-colour icon images
+- [x] Identify multi-colour icon images
-- [ ] Make the next level (as I call it), which is the "windows" and the "dialogs" in the Kopano Web application
+- [ ] Make the next level (as I call it), which is the "windows" and the "dialogs" in the Kopano Web application (only missing some buttons)
 - [ ] Tinker with the theme colours
 - [ ] New night themes (yellow, red etc.)
 - [ ] Bug fixes